 - The Secretaries Board (the heads of the Portfolio Departments in the APS) made a commitment to innovation in their agencies with the signing of the APS Innovation Action Plan

-- The Department of Industry is supporting this innovation agenda through support of the Public Sector Innovation Network, through the Innovation Showcase demonstrating examples of innovation and Gov 2.0 initiatives in action in the public sector, and through the Public Sector Innovation blog and Toolkit which share information and guidance on how to apply innovative approaches to the work of the APS
+- The Department of Industry and Science is supporting this innovation agenda through support of the Public Sector Innovation Network, through the Innovation Showcase demonstrating examples of innovation and Gov 2.0 initiatives in action in the public sector, and through the Public Sector Innovation blog and Toolkit which share information and guidance on how to apply innovative approaches to the work of the APS

 - Individual public servants, teams and agencies are encouraged to consider how they may use innovation to achieve better outcomes and to participate in the Network, share examples through the Showcase, and share experiences and insights through the blog and the Toolkit.

 You can find out more about the context for public sector innovation in the context section.

 Not all innovations are the same.
 Some are about what we do, others are about how we do things, how we work with others in what we do and some are about how we think about things.

 Empowering Change (using the work of Windrum, 2008) included six types of innovation in the public sector.

 - Services innovation—a new or improved service.